Tap Water Safe

 Source of Water in Johannesburg, South Africa

-Johannesburg's tap water primarily comes from the Vaal River System, including the Vaal Dam and Vereeniging Dam.
+Johannesburg’s tap water primarily comes from surface water sources, including the Vaal River system and the Lesotho Highlands Water Project.

 Johannesburg Drinking Fountains